U.S. Route 48: Phase 9: Wardensville to the Virginia state line

 This 5.5 mi phase of Corridor H (US 48) stretches from Wardensville to West Virginia Route 55 at the Virginia state line.

 As part of the agreement, the Federal Highway Administration and the West Virginia Department of Transportation would defer construction, along with final design and right-of-way acquisition, on the 5.5 mi section of roadway between Wardensville and the Virginia state line for as long as 20 years.
 This delay could be shortened if Virginia approves their 14 mi section of Corridor H (US 48) between the West Virginia state line and Interstate 81, if traffic increases significantly on West Virginia Route 55 between Wardensville and the state line, or if required to ensue eligibility for Appalachian highway corridor funding.

 The Amended Record of Decision was approved on May 16, 2003.

 West Virginia state line to Interstate 81 in Virginia

 No work or planning has started on this segment of Corridor H yet.
-Virginia will most undoubtedly wait until West Virginia completes most of their segments before completing their small segment from the West Virginia state line to Interstate 81 near Strasburg, Virginia.

 In April 2003, new US 48 signs were installed along State Route 55 in Virginia.
 While State Route 55 will not be the final alignment of Corridor H through this region, it will be a temporary transition as West Virginia completes their portions to the state line.

 Virginia also designated State Route 55 a Virginia Scenic Byway.
 Plans are in the works with VDOT to maintain the existing facility and continue to make spot improvements.